Split Conformal Prediction under Data Contamination

-If $P_i$, $\tilde{P}_i$ and $P^{-1}$ are known, \eqref{eq:over_as_f_tilde} suggests that it may be possible to estimate $g(q)$ using a plug in estimate of $\tilde{F}$.
+If $P_i$, $\tilde{P}_i$ and $P^{-1}$ are known, then \eqref{eq:over_as_f_tilde} suggests that it may be possible to estimate $g(q)$ using a plug-in estimate of $\tilde{F}$.
 In particular, we define

 as the empirical conditional cdf computed using the observed but contaminated data points drawn from $\tilde{F}$; {here $0/0 :=0$}.
-Then we can construct an estimator of $g(q)$ as
+We construct an estimator of $g(q)$ as

 Then \eqref{eq:hatg} is a consistent estimator of $g(q)$ as $n$, the number of calibration data points, tends to infinity; see for example \cite{stute86}.
-This suggests the following approach: rather than choosing $i = \lceil (1-\alpha)(n+1) \rceil$, we take $i$ to be the smallest $i \in [n]$ such that if such a choice of $i$ exists.
+This suggests the following approach: rather than choosing $i = \lceil (1-\alpha)(n+1) \rceil$, we take $i$ to be the smallest $i \in [n]$ such that

+if such a choice of $i$ exists.
 Repeating the steps of the proof of Lemma \ref{lemma:lb}, we have that the coverage of this approach is lower bounded as